Healthy Homes Standards for Rental Properties

 1 December 2020

-From this date, all new, varied (where a new flatmate has moved in) or renewed tenancy agreements must receive a statement of the current level of compliance with the new act.
-This must include what you do comply with and what is still to be done to comply.
+This was the point when all new or renewed tenancy agreements had to include a full statement of the current level of compliance with the new act and what was still needed to comply.

 1 July 2021